Progression & Salaries

 We make our long-term budgetary plans around the assumption that every staff member may reach this end-point.

-This also applies within teams.
-We don’t want to create a situation where an excellent staff member feels stuck or trapped, waiting for someone to leave in order to progress or achieve their career goals.
+We also don’t want to create a situation where an excellent staff member feels stuck or trapped, waiting for someone to leave in order to progress or achieve their career goals.

 We want as many brilliant people in our team as possible, that's why we want people to thrive and be recognised for their growing contributions.